le-mn/minhngocle.github.io/index.md

 ## In my free time

-I enjoy singing and playing my Ukulele (which named _"Erling"_, means _"tweenty"_)
+- I enjoy singing and playing my Ukulele (which named _"Erling"_, means _"tweenty"_).

-As a _"normal"_ dog person, I love to spend my free time with dogs.
+- As a _"normal"_ dog person, I love to spend my free time with dogs.
+- As a graduate student who usually struggles with academic problems, I have been collecting knowledge and experience from senior people to cope with these issues.
+In the beginning, I just wanted to write things down for myself.
+However, I felt that may be helpful for other students who are facing obstacles like I did.
+Therefore, I decided to write this blog [https://life-of-a-grad-student.blogspot.com/] and would like to share what I learned and experienced, especially about how to improve study/research efficiency and to strengthen mental health under academic pressure.

 ## Contact me